Posts by author:

 About Sexography:

-By turns serious and playful, Sexography Blog to support the Rape and Incest National Network (RAINN) maps the coming of age, tragedy and rebirth of one woman’s sexual self.
+By turns serious and playful, Sexography maps the coming of age, tragedy and rebirth of one woman’s sexual self.
 From “making out” with imaginary Hollywood stars in her closet (and getting busted) to coming to terms with abuse, assault and rape, from embracing her curiosity enough to become a sex toy tester to accepting and dealing with her tumultuous past, Carly Milne paints a brutally honest – and, at times, amusing – picture of what it’s like to learn about and experience sex in every sense of the word.
 From the earliest experiences in her childhood homes in Edmonton and Calgary, Alberta to present day Los Angeles, Milne guides readers through the sometimes troubled waters of female sexuality with a mixture of candidness and humor.
 Whether you’ve been through similar experiences or just know someone who has, Sexography will change your mind about why and how survivors survive.

 Here’s my (old school Live Girl Review style!) review of Sexography: